CrystalWang1225/ECE-465-Cloud-Computing/multi-node-multi-thread/README.md

 #### Time Complexity
 Previously, we improved the time complexity of the single-node algorithm to close to O(v).
 This multi-node algorithm has slightly faster run times, but still looks like O(v).

+#### Revision 2
+Revision 1 involved no sockets and no sending of data, purely shared memory.
+That is why it ran so fast.
+However, in distributed systems, nodes are completely separate and must share data via the Internet.
+In revision 2, we made use of Java sockets to truly implement multi-node computation.
+However, due to the time needed to transmit data between processes, the run time has slowed down considerably.
+The time complexity is still close to O(v).

+#### Algorithm
+The algorithm of our multi-node-multi-thread is similar to single-node, with the addition of a supervisor that is in charge of the consistent sharing of data between each node.
+The supervisor node, called the Manager, receives the polls from the local priority queues of the individual subordinate nodes.
+Each individual node runs the single-node algorithm but regularly polls the head local priority queue into the Java socket so that the Manager can sort the local minimum distance vertices from each sub-node.
+This creates a "global priority queue" which each sub-node regularly gets data from.
+Currently, our algorithm still has room for improvement in terms of work division between nodes.
+Each node still has large amounts of overlapping work, and our attempts to decrease the overlap have lead to inaccurate algorithm results.
+Additionally, there is a terrifyingly long setup time for each sub-node, since the Manager node must send an entire graph over to each sub-node.
+For large graphs with 1000 vertices, just sending these over at the setup of a sub-node takes up to 10 seconds.
+The runtimes shown below are those excluding initial setup time.
+#### Runtimes:
+10 vertices: 20 ms (4 nodes)
+100 vertices: 150 ms (4 nodes)
+1000 vertices: 1900 ms (4 nodes)